4 Tips for Winterizing Your Inflatable Hot Tub

 Ask yourself...are you really going to drag yourself across the yard to soak in the hot tub when it’s 30°F outside and snowing?
 Probably not.

-Bonus Tip: If you don’t have a covered area, and you own a SaluSpa® hot tub, a canopy can help block the cold air coming from the side!
+Bonus Tip: If you don’t have a covered area, and you own a SaluSpa® hot tub, inflatable hot tub accessories like a canopy can help block the cold air coming from the side!

 2. Follow Your Winter Use Instructions

-Now that your hot tub is set up in the best location for winter, if you own an inflatable hot tub that features anti-freezing technology (ours is called Freeze Shield®), you want to make sure you’re following the winter use instructions carefully to avoid damage to the spa heater and liner material.
+Now that your hot tub is set up in the best location for winter, if you own an inflatable hot tub that features anti-freezing technology (ours is called Freeze Shield®), you want to make sure you’re following the winter use instructions carefully to avoid damage to the hot tub heater pump and liner material.

 Bonus Tip: Before the outside temps drop below freezing, drain, clean and refill your hot tub to get rid of any debris from summer/fall.
 Let’s call it “Winter Cleaning!”